http4k/Writing_Test_Driven_Apps_with_http4k/README.md

 ## Pre-requisites

-To simulate the 3rd party dictionary service, we need to run the `DictionaryService` and add its fake name to `etc/hosts`:
+To simulate the 3rd party dictionary service, we need to run the `DictionaryService` and a fake dns entry to `etc/hosts`:

 ```
 127.0.0.1	localhost api.dictionary.com